Excise Deptt Extends Vehicle Tax Deadline By 15 Days - UrduPoint

 Excise Deptt Extends Vehicle Tax Deadline By 15 Days

-ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Jan, 2025) The Islamabad Excise and Taxation Department on Wednesday extended the deadline for vehicle token tax payments by 15 days to facilitate vehicle owners, providing them with more time to clear their dues and avoid legal penalties.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Jan, 2025) The Islamabad Excise and Taxation Department has extended the deadline for vehicle token tax payments by 15 days to facilitate vehicle owners, providing them with more time to clear their dues and avoid legal penalties.

 The department announced strict measures against token tax defaulters.
 Vehicle registrations would be canceled for non-payment, and defaulters could face penalties of up to 200% of the unpaid amount, according to a spokesman for the excise department.